adriano-tirloni/google-fonts-css2/README.md

 # 📜GOOGLE FONTS CSS 2
 ## A Javascript package to integrate with Google Fonts API.

-⚠️ _**If you were using the v1 of this package check the new API below, it is slightly different.**_ ⚠️
+`⚠️If you were using the v1 of this package check the new API below, it is slightly different.⚠️`

 - **Single purpose**: To provide an easy interface to create the latest version of a Google Fonts CSS2 URL.
 - No dependencies.